 Introduction

 Marigold (Tagetes sp.) is a native of Mexico and South America and belongs to the family Asteraceae.
-In India, the African Marigold (Tagetes erecta) and French marigold (Tagetes patula) are grown commercially for adorning garlands, performing religious offerings, decoration and bedding purposes (Netam,2017).
+In India, the African Marigold (Tagetes erecta) and French marigold are grown commercially for adorning garlands, performing religious offerings, decoration and bedding purposes (Netam,2017).
 African marigold plants grow up to three feet in height and are yellow to orange in their colour.
 African flora takes longer than French types to flower (Dixit et al., 2013).In India they are primarily cultivated in Karnataka, Maharashtra, Gujarat, Andhra Pradesh, Tamil Nadu, Madhya Pradesh, and Haryana.
 The estimated area under marigold cultivation in India is approximately 64,000 ha (Anonymous, 2017).The cultivation of marigold is easy and adapted to various climatic conditions.
-Though it is effective as a trap crop still attacked by several pests like pod borer (Helicoverpa armigera), Leaf miner (Liriomyza trifolii), Thrips (Thrips tabaci), Mites (Tetranychus urticae), Mealy bug (Planococcus sp), Aphids (Aphis gossypii) and whitefly (Bemisia tabaci) (Manjunath et al., 1985).
+Though it is effective as a trap crop still attacked by several pests like pod borer (Helicoverpa armigera), leaf miner (Liriomyza trifolii), Thrips (Thrips tabaci), Mites (Tetranychus urticae), Mealy bug (Planococcus sp), Aphids (Aphis gossypii) and whitefly (Bemisia tabaci) (Manjunath et al., 1985).

 Thrips are primarily an agricultural pest and cause damage to several ornamental species as well and cause spotting, streaking and dropping off leaves and flowers (Zimmerman, 1948).
 By rasping the surface of the leaf or blossom with their mouthparts, releasing liquids into the plant cells for predigesting of plant tissue and later, they suck up the oozing plant sap.